Jmuccigr/miscellaneous/Great Quotes.md

 <!--Altmetrics, web-native scholarship, and the decoupled journal: Get ready for the second revolution-->

 - Online journals are paper journals delivered by faster horses.

+### Northrop Frye [-@Frye1963]

+- The poet’s job is not to tell you what happened, but what happens - p.
+99